 STAY Process Demographics/Outcome Data

-Age—STAY is designed to serve participants between the ages of 16 through 25, although eight of the 361 participants served were between the ages of 26 and 27.
-For those aging out of the program, STAY provides resources to help them transition and link with either an adult program or a lower level of care.
+Age—STAY Process serves participants between the ages of 16 through 25.
+For participants aging out of the program (ages 26-27), STAY provides resources to help them transition into the community and be linked with either an adult FSP program or a lower level of care provider.

-Housing & Homelessness—In the year prior to STAY enrollment, 147 participants had been homeless, in temporary emergency housing, or living in a shelter.
-Since STAY enrollment, 56 participants were at least one day in a homeless or temporary housing category at any given time during 2011-2012 Fiscal Year.
-That is a 62% decrease in homelessness since enrollment in STAY.
+Housing & Homelessness—In the year prior to STAY enrollment, 130 participants had been homeless, in temporary emergency housing, or living in a shelter.
+Since STAY enrollment, only 66 participants were in the homeless or temporary housing category at any given time during FY 2012-13.

-Psychiatric Hospitalizations—Reducing the number of participants’ psychiatric hospital stays is a goal of STAY Process.
-In the year prior to enrollment, 115 participants reported being admitted to a psychiatric hospital.
-Since STAY enrollment, 53 participants were hospitalized, representing a 54% decrease.
+Psychiatric Hospitalizations—Reducing the number of psychiatric hospitalizations is a goal of STAY Process.
+In the year prior to enrollment in STAY, 115 participants reported being admitted to a psychiatric hospital.
+Since enrollment, 58 participants were hospitalized.

-Incarcerations—In the year prior to enrolling in STAY, 75 participants were incarcerated.
-Since enrollment, 46 participants were incarcerated.
-STAY has had a 39% decrease in incarcerations in the 2011-2012 fiscal year.
+Incarcerations—In the year prior to enrolling in STAY, 58 participants were incarcerated.
+Since enrollment, 35 participants had an incarceration episode.